asynkron/gam-web/src/docs/Actors.md

 ![Actor](../images/actor.png)

-## Actor Reference
+## PID - Process ID
 As detailed below, an actor object needs to be shielded from the outside in order to benefit from the actor model.
-Therefore, actors are represented to the outside using actor references, which are objects that can be passed around freely and without restriction.
+Therefore, actors are represented to the outside using PID's, which are objects that can be passed around freely and without restriction.
 This split into inner and outer object enables transparency for all the desired operations: restarting an actor without needing to update references elsewhere, placing the actual actor object on remote hosts, sending messages to actors in completely different applications.
 But the most important aspect is that it is not possible to look inside an actor and get hold of its state from the outside, unless the actor unwisely publishes this information itself.

 ## State
 Actor objects will typically contain some variables which reflect possible states the actor may be in.
 This can be an explicit state machine (e.g. using the FSM module), or it could be a counter, set of listeners, pending requests, etc. These data are what make an actor valuable, and they must be protected from corruption by other actors.
 The good news is that Proto.Actor actors conceptually each have their own light-weight thread, which is completely shielded from the rest of the system.
 This means that instead of having to synchronize access using locks you can just write your actor code without worrying about concurrency at all.